Complete DDR4, LPDDR4 and LPDDR4X test coverage as described by JESD79-4D, JESD209-4D and JESD209-4-1A

 Support for all standard and custom speed grades

-Separate bursts using DQ-DQS phase or DDR4 command bus
+Separate burst using DQ-DQS phase or DDR4/LPDDR4/4X command bus decode

 Statistically relevant results achieve measurement confidence